 While Gwen Spencer lives in Corvallis, OR, about 4 hours north, she comes to 4-5 times a year to sew with Marcy, working on prototypes for Marcy's Vogue patterns.
 We all look forward to Gwen's visits.
 She brings her current projects and ignites our creativity.
 Gwen takes home baskets of swatches and samples which she is turning into blankets (with pockets), for the homeless.
 Gwen is rightly renowned for her hand stitching, adding simple embroidery to most of her own personal garments.
 In 2018, Gwen is adding purples to her wardrobe - shown here with a collection she took home from a recent visit.

-Our beloved mascot Vasco announces the arrival of UPS, FEDEX and USPS trucks, greets each person's arrival and loves to visit the ArtBarn where he has a special stash of treats.
+Our beloved mascot Vasco has entered elder status, but still loves to visit the ArtBarn where he has a special stash of treats.
 He makes us all smile and has a special place in our hearts.
-He is indifferent to fabric, hates to shop, but loves a ramble in the woods and a visit to 'the ranch' where he goes along on horse rides and hangs with his dog family.
+He is indifferent to fabric, hates to shop, but loves a ramble in the woods and a visit to 'the ranch' where he leads the pack in forest walks and hangs with his dog family.

 Web Site Production Credits